kif-ev/schildergenerator/README.md

   * You often need to change some signs in your organization.
   * You're bored in the Fachschaftsbüro.

-What you need:
+What you need for this tool to unleash it's maximum potential:

   * A printer on premise.
-  * Some kind of server, preferrably running a flavor of Linux, capable of printing on said printer via lpd.
+  * Some kind of server, preferrably running a flavor of Linux, capable of printing on said printer via lpd interface.
 A RaspberryPi would suffice, even if it's slow.
   * Web clients of any type being able to connect to said server.
   * The knowledge to modify a LaTeX template to fit your organizations design.